toggledbits/Emby/README.md

 The `Message` action causes a message to display on the Emby client (if active).
 Parameters:
 * `Text` (required) - Text of the message to display;
 * `Header` (optional) - Text of the dialog box title (only shows when `TimeoutMs` is not specified;
-* `TimeoutMs` (optional) - Timeout for the message display. **CAUTION** The name of this parameter (same as that in the Emby API) leads one to believe that the value is expressed in milliseconds, but that does not appear to be case (perhaps the "Ms" stands for "message"?).
-If given, the dialog box will appear without a header and without an "OK" button to clear it, and will display for the given number of seconds.
-If not provided, a modal dialog with the header text and an "OK" button will appear.
+* `TimeoutMs` (optional) - Timeout for the message display. **CAUTION** The name of this parameter (same as that used in the Emby API) may lead one to believe that the value is expressed in milliseconds, but that does not appear to be case (perhaps the "Ms" stands for "message"?).
+If given, the dialog box will appear without a header and without an "OK" button to clear it, and will display for the given number of seconds (there is no way to clear it).
+If `TimeoutMs` is not provided, a modal dialog with the header text and an "OK" button will appear.

 #### Refresh